The cohomology of Deligne-Lusztig varieties for the general linear group: Unipotent Representations of

 Let $P$ be a std psgp of $G$.
-We denote by the induced representation of the trivial representation ${\bf 1}$ of $P.$ Let $\hat G(i^G_B)$ be the set of isomorphism classes of irreducible subobjects of $i^G_B$.
+We denote by the induced representation of the trivial representation ${\bf 1}$ of $P.$ It coincides with the set $C[G/P]$ of $C$-valued functions on $G/P$ equipped with the natural action.
+Let $\hat G(i^G_B)$ be the set of isomorphism classes of irreducible subobjects of $i^G_B$.
 We remind the reader at the following properties of the representations $i^G_P$, cf. \cite[Thm.
 3.2.1]{DOR}.

 \begin{thm} (i) $i^G_P$ is equivalent to $i^G_{P'}$ if and only if $P$ is associate to $P'.$

 (ii) $i^G_P$ contains a unique irreducible subrepresentation $j^G_P$ which occurs with multiplicity one and such that